 First things first, the CRA prevents any business activity from occurring within a TFSA.
 However, it is still possible to day trade within your TFSA as a novice investor.
 But, you must use extreme caution.

 Investment income in a TFSA is tax-exempt, but not if it’s considered business income.
 If the CRA notices too much trading activity within your TFSA, it may be flagged.
+There’s no hard-and-fast rule for this, so err on the side of caution.

 Tax Rules On Day Trading In A RRSP

 Investment income within an RRSP is tax-deferred, whereas TFSAs are completely exempt.
-Similar to trading in your TFSA, RRSPs are meant for personal investing.
+Similar to trading in your TFSA, RRSPs are meant for personal long-term investing.
 It is not used to generate business income, and the CRA will flag you if your trading activity is very active.

 How Are Day Trading Capital Gains Taxed?